nhuynh2/iHear-FeedbackManager/projects/README.md

 ## What is inside?

-- iHear
-- Working app
-- Testing app
+- iHear - our primary app
+- Other apps to test or practice